How to Calculate Stop Loss?

 What is a Stop Loss Order?

-Prior to delving into how to calculate stop loss intraday, let’s first learn what exactly is a stop loss.
-A stop loss order directs the platform to sell a stock when the stock price reaches a specific price.
-Limiting losses is the goal of a stop loss order, which is used by traders when the stock price swings against their position.
-Alternatively put, a stop loss order enables a trader to limit losses before they balloon.
+Before delving into how to calculate stop loss intraday, let’s first learn what exactly is a stop loss.
+A stop-loss order directs the platform to sell a stock when the stock price reaches a specific price.
+Limiting losses is the goal of a stop-loss order, which is used by traders when the stock price swings against their position.
+Alternatively, a stop-loss order enables a trader to limit losses before they balloon.

 Table of Content